zacharyrhines/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-In Microsoft Azure, we will create a VM and add it to a new Resource Group, titled "osTicket".
+<h3>1.)
+In Microsoft Azure, we will create a VM and add it to a new Resource Group, titled "osTicket".</h3>

 - **VM Name:** osticket-vm
 - **Image:** Windows 10 Pro, version 22H2 - x64 Gen2